 But remember, not all products that are labeled “whole grain” are healthy.
 To be sure you’re getting the benefits, look for foods with a whole grain as the first ingredient, and no added sugars.
 In addition to helping fight inflammation, whole grains also help ease your bowels and facilitate the easy and smooth transit of waste material through your colon.

 Dark leafy greens: There’s a reason your mother always asked you to eat your green veggies.
 But it’s important to make sure your greens are dark green.
 You see, dark green veggies are one of the best sources of vitamin E which plays a key role in protecting the body from pro-inflammatory molecules.
-Dark greens and cruciferous vegetables like spinach, kale, broccoli and collard greens also tend to have higher concentrations of phytochemicals and minerals like calcium and iron than lighter-colored leaves and vegetables.
+Dark greens like spinach, kale, and collard greens tend to have higher concentrations of phytochemicals and minerals like calcium and iron than lighter-colored leaves and vegetables.

 Nuts: These snack-time munchies are a great way to cut down on inflammation.
 All nuts are packed with antioxidants, which can help your body fight off damage caused by inflammation.
 Some of the more beneficial nuts are almonds, (rich in fiber, calcium and vitamin E) and walnuts (high amounts of inflammation fighting omega-3 fatty acids).
 An interesting point to note is that nuts along with my earlier anti-inflammatory foods – fish, leafy greens, and whole grains – are an integral part of the Mediterranean diet, which has been shown to reduce inflammation in as little as six weeks.